Beatrice Morrow Cannady: Career and civil rights

 In June 1912, Beatrice Morrow married Edward Daniel Cannady.
 He was the co-founder of The Advocate, one of Portland, Oregon's first black-owned newspapers.
 The two had written to each other while Morrow was living in Chicago.
 Upon moving to Portland, Cannady became associate editor of The Advocate.
 Her work through the newspaper drew attention to racial violence during the early 1920s and prompted a statement from Governor Ben W. Olcott decrying the actions of the Ku Klux Klan, which was spreading through Oregon at the time.

 In addition to her editorial work, Cannady helped to establish the Portland chapter of the NAACP in 1913.
 This organization marked the first such branch of the organization formed west of the Mississippi River and continues to actively participate in the Portland community.
 Acting as the chapter's secretary, Cannady worked with the group to remove racist, exclusionary language from Oregon's constitution, a mission which succeeded in 1926 and 1927 when the changes were ratified.
 Cannady also led protests against Ku Klux Klan propaganda film The Birth of a Nation.

+Cannady also worked towards reforms in prisons and the justice system as well as speaking out against war and militarism.

 Cannady's involvement with the Bahá'í Faith can be dated to 1914/1915, though the Mangun biography dates her official affiliation to 1928, apparently the earliest available membership list of the Portland community.

-Cannady graduated from Northwestern College of Law in 1922, making her the first black woman to graduate from law school in Oregon.
+Cannady graduated from Northwestern College of Law, now known as Lewis and Clark Law School, in 1922, making her the first black woman to graduate from law school in Oregon.
 She went on to become the first black woman to practice law in Oregon.
 A Republican, she was the first black woman to run for state representative.
 Cannady successfully advocated for the passage of civil rights bills by the Oregon state legislature.
 Her efforts helped integrate public schools in Longview, Washington and Vernonia, Oregon.

+Nationwide trip

-In 1927, Cannady represented Oregon at the 4th annual Pan-African Congress in New York City.
+In 1927, Cannady represented Oregon at the 4th annual Pan-African Congress in New York City, a major trip, for which she wrote a series of 9 columns of her trip to the east and her visits along the way as well as the conference itself: